In this article we want to talk about the variety of diving destinations in Costa Rica.

 Joining a Tour will allow you have a better experience and to find the best possible places with greater security.

-What are the least recommended places to practice diving in Costa Rica?
+What are the least recommended places to go diving in Costa Rica?

 The least recommended sites for diving are those that are close to the beaches, such as Herradura, Jacó and Manuel Antonio.